Select Page

 HOW TO SPOT A PHISHING EMAIL – RED HERRING 2 – IS THE EMAIL SENT FROM A PUBLIC DOMAIN?

-Many a times the email sender claims to belong to a company or bank or a reputed organisation such as IMF or UN.
+Many a times the email sender claims to belong to a company or bank or a reputed organization such as IMF or UN.
 However, the mail is sent using a email service such as Gmail or Yahoo.
 An example is shown below:

-Why would a person who claims to be the CEO of an organisation such as Fidelity Investments send such an important and official email from a GMAIL address?
+Why would a person who claims to be the CEO of an organization such as Fidelity Investments send such an important and official email from a GMAIL address?
 The email should have been sent from a domain such as ‘fidelity.com'.
 Such an email is definitely a phishing email.

 HOW TO SPOT A PHISHING EMAIL – RED HERRING 3 – IS THE REPLY TO EMAIL ADDRESS SAME AS FROM EMAIL ADDRESS ?